Bartel-Group/synth_assess/synth_assess/selectivity/README.md

 This line returns a dictionary, detailing the target-forming reaction with the lowest (most favorable) associated Γ for the specified temperature.

 In both cases, if material is not in MP, additional data must be given-- for this purpose use is_gen = True and gen_data as input data. gen_dat must be of the same structure (and contain the same information) as mp_data (refer to synth_assess/data/README for details)

+This module was used to determine the selectivity of known reactions and to generate new selective reactions for the accompanying paper.